-The government has its eye on 1 million foreign nationals taking up the LTR Visa over the next five years.
+The government hopes to see around 1 million foreigners take up the LTR Visa over the next five years.

 How Long Does the LTR Visa Last?